Particl-Community/academy/in-depth/indepth_part_coin.rst

 =================

 - **Cost:** Moderate
 - **Privacy:** Anonymous; both the transacted amounts and the identity of the participants are anonymous.
-No date is publibly displayed on the blockchain.
+No date is publicly displayed on the blockchain.
 - **Type of balance:** Anon (Private)

 By adding “ring signatures” to blind transactions (RingCT), you obtain anon transactions.
 This is the most private type of transaction on Particl and makes them completely untraceable.
 All of the transaction data (values transferred and addresses of the participants) is anonymously written on the blockchain, making it impossible for anyone not involved with a transaction to see its details.

 Anon transactions can be made more or less anonymous by manually adjusting the number of ring signatures included in transactions.
-The more private an anon transaction is, the more expensive it is to send.
+The more private a transaction is, the more expensive it is to send.

 **What can you do with anon balances and transactions?**